 Research and teaching are intricately complement each other.
 Doing research requires passion and constant dedication.
 “Research is creating new knowledge of formalized curiosity” (Neil Armstrong; Zora Neale Hurston).
 I will continue to follow my passion researching what I do not know.
 Below is the list of my selected research and the associated publications.

 GIS Equal Justice Mapping & Spatial Analysis Project – GIS project with the York County Courthouse Self-Help Center started in fall 2015 and is still on-going to the present.
 It is a long term community service project that is a project-based learning opportunity support YCP students through internships and independent studies.
 After the initial design and construction of the database, the project has allowed many YCP students hone their GIS skills such as database building, data cleaning, thematic mapping, and spatial analyses.
 Students have provided their finished work in the Center’s quarterly, annual reports and funding proposals.
-Students who did this project are Jessica Watson (spring 2016), Jennifer Liedy (summer 2016), Olivia West(spring 2017), Claire Ashcraft (summer 2018), Joseph Falk (summer 2020), and Joshua Reed (spring 2021).
+Students who did this project are Jessica Watson (2016 Spring), Jennifer Liedy (2016 Summer), Olivia West(2017 Spring), Claire Ashcraft (2018 Summer), Joseph Falk (2020 Summer), Joshua Reed (2021 Spring), and Rebekah Dodson (2021 Summer).
 See a couple of examples of their work here: PGSPoster2018_ClairAshcraft; Selected_JoeFalk_MapSeries

 Global Intelligence Priorities (from the Perspective of the United States) – Book project with colleague John Weaver, Geography minor students, and Intelligence Analysis majored students during 2018-2019.
 This book project was completed and published by NOVA Science Publication on July 1, 2019. https://novapublishers.com/shop/global-intelligence-priorities-from-the-perspective-of-the-united-states/